thrivemind360/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Transform Your Mind.
 Thrive In Life.
-    text: >
+    text: >+
-      At Thrive Mind 360, we believe your mind is your most powerful asset.
-By cultivating the right mindset, you can influence your body, create balance, and unlock your natural ability for self-healing.
+      <div style="text-align: center">At Thrive Mind 360, we believe your mind
+      is your most powerful asset.
+By cultivating the right mindset, you can influence your body, create balance, and unlock your natural ability for self-healing.</div>

     actions: []
     media:
       altText: Thrive Mind 360 Logo